-Rule 40 -- Pre-Race Veterinary Exam: Veterinary paperwork, including Pre-Race Exam forms (one for each dog with proof of vaccination), Dog Microchip Identification Sheet (maximum 20), Verification of Deworming Form and the Veterinarian Signature Form (the letter from the Chief Veterinarian addressing the veterinarian who performs the physical exams which must be signed along with each Pre-Race Exam Form), has to be delivered to ITC Headquarters by the deadline of 5:00 P.M. on Wednesday, Feb.
-26, 2025.
-Non-compliance will result in a fine.
-No photos of paperwork will be accepted.
+- 1. Pre-Race Exam forms (one for each dog with proof of vaccination) - 2.
+Dog Microchip Identification Sheet (maximum 20) - 3.
+Verification of Deworking Form - Veterinarian Signature Form (the letter from the Chief Veterinarian addressing the veterinarian who performs the physical exams which must be signed along with each Pre-Race Exam Form),

-Mushers must initiate conversation regarding scheduling of appointments for blood tests and ECGs (EKGs) on first come first served basis, beginning at 8:00 AM on Sunday, December 1, 2024, and must be done no later than Friday, December 20, 2024.
-Noncompliance will result in a fine
+Mushers must initiate conversation regarding scheduling of appointments for blood tests and ECGs (EKGs) on first come first served basis, beginning at 8:00 AM on Sunday, December 7, 2025, and must be done no later than Friday, December 26, 2025.
+Noncompliance will result in a fine will prohibit a dog from participating: seizures (epilepsy), syncope (fainting), pregnancy, too thin, and/or open wounds that cannot be healed or protected by race start.